 Clamp Meters rely on the principle of magnetic induction to make non-contact AC current measurements.
 Electric current flowing through a wire produces a magnetic field.
 Since alternating current frequently reverses polarity, it causes dynamic fluctuations in the magnetic field which are proportional to the current flow.
-A current transformer inside the clamp meter senses the magnetic fluctuations and converts the value to an AC current reading.
+A current transformer senses the magnetic fluctuations and converts the value to an AC current reading.
 This type of measurement is convenient for measuring very high AC currents.
-Direct current, however, flows through conductors in a fixed polarity.
-Consequently, the magnetic field around the conductor does not change and conventional clamp meters will register no reading.
-DC clamp meters work on the principle of the Hall Effect.
-Hall effect sensors sense the magnetic field caused by current flow which causes a small voltage across the Hall effect sensor.
-That voltage, which is proportional to current is then amplified and measured.
-Clamp meters often include other sensors such as voltmeters, ohmmeters, etc. which increase the versatility of the instrument.
-These other sensors use test leads which plug into the clamp meter.
-As only current measurements can be made with the clamp, other measurements do not benefit from the non-contact nature of the clamp.

 Clamp Meter Features

-Clamp meters are often available with a number of features that make it easier to take accurate readings and handle the resulting data.
-Of course, higher end clamp meters are more likely to include these advanced functions.
+Clamp meters are often available with a number of features such as True RMS the ability to read voltage, resistance.
+Higher end clamp meters are more likely to include these advanced functions.
 True RMS: Since alternating current reverses directions several times per second, it is represented as a sine wave.
 Because the amplitude of the sine wave changes continuously over the wave period, current measurements may vary quite a bit at different points in time.
 True-RMS (root mean square) converts AC signals into DC signals of equivalent value for more stable and accurate AC readings.

-Consider the maximum current and voltage you will want to read and again chose a meter with the correct ranges.
+- Consider the maximum current and voltage you will want to read.

-We offer clamp meters from Fluke, Martindale, Kewtech, Megger & Chauvin Arnoux.
-Secialist clamp meters are also available, for Earth Leakage Measurement & Eart Resistance Measurement.
+We offer clamp meters from Fluke, Martindale, Kewtech, Megger and Chauvin Arnoux